 The time allotment for most sessions is one hour.
 Please do not go over your allotted time because it will disrupt the program schedule.
 Plan your talk to allow 10 minutes for questions.
 (Adjust accordingly if your session is more than one hour.)
 If you have special needs for your presentation that have not already been addressed, contact Deborah Ross at firstname.lastname@example.org.

 Plan to speak slowly and clearly so that everyone can understand you, especially if you discuss a topic not covered in your visual presentation materials.
 As a rough guideline, you should allow for approximately 2-3 minutes per slide.
-Therefore, we recommend that you plan for approximately 12-20 slides, maximum, for a 50-minute talk.
+Therefore, we recommend that you prepare no more than 12-20 slides for a 50-minute talk.
 An introductory slide should show the title of your presentation, your name with credentials and your affiliation.

 Because the session rooms can be much larger than typical conference rooms, use large, well-spaced type on your slides and allow space for the border around the image.
-The maximum number of lines on your slide should be 8-10 lines of type that is preferably 24 pt size or larger for most text and never smaller than 18 pt for any text.
+Each slide should contain a maximum of 8 to 10 lines of type, preferably 24 point size or larger for most text and never smaller than 18 points.
 Please use the provided template.

 The organizations that allow NCCHC to offer continuing education require that NCCHC keep copies of presentation materials.
-In addition, conference attendees are entitled to receive presentation materials for every session, so you MUST provide an electronic copy of your slides for publication.
-This must be sent to NCCHC by the requested deadline.
+In addition, conference attendees are entitled to receive presentation materials for every session, so you must provide NCCHC with an electronic copy of your slides.
+Please send your presentation materials to email@example.com by March 31.
 Otherwise, it is your responsibility to provide presentation handouts, typically 100 copies per session.
-A copy of the handout also should be provided to NCCHC.
+A copy of those handouts also should be provided to NCCHC.

 ON-SITE AT THE MEETING